 2013 - 2014 Outline of Spending

-In the financial year 2013-2014, spending focused on setting up and resourcing the literacy support programme, which started in September 2013.
+In 2013-2014, spending focused on setting up and resourcing the literacy support programme, which started in September 2013.
 Some funding was directed towards numeracy.
 A range of reading books and non-fiction books aimed specifically at particular reading ages were purchased.
 A range of textbooks and other teaching materials were purchased.
 A range of specifically targeted classroom resources were purchased.

 2014 - 2015 Outline of Spending